-DWIGHT LN HERR Chief Deputy County Counsel
+Chief Deputy County Counsel

-County Counsel Public Works Auditor
+County Counsel

+Auditor

-STATE OF CALIFORNIA COUNTY OF SANTA CRUZ I GEORGE T. NEWELL, County Administrative Officer and ex-officio Clork of the Board of Supervisors of the County of Santa Cruz.
-State of California co hereby certify that the foregoing is a true and correct copy of a resolution presed and adupted by and entered in the minutes of the said board.
-In witness whereat I have hereunto set my hand and effect the said board.
-Board, on 2192 GEORGE T. HEWELL, County Administrative Ciliper By Curve Supercenty COUNTY OF SAMIA CAOL) I GEORGE T. NEWELL, County Administrative Officer and exofficio Clork of the Board of Supervisors of the County of Sania Cruz.
-State of California up hereby cartify that the foregoing is a true and correct copy of a resolution presed and adupted by and entered in the minutes of the said board.
-In witness whereof I have hereunto set in GLORGET.
-NEWELL, County Administrative Officer
+I GEORGE T. NEWELL, County Administrative Officer and ex-officio Clork of the Board of Supervisors of the County of Santa Cruz.
+State of California on hereby certify that the foregoing is a true and correct copy of a resolution passed and adopted by and entered in the minutes of the said board.
+In witness whereof I have hereunto set my hand and efficed the seal of the said

+Board, on GEORGET MEWELL, County

+Administrative Officer